-Currently enrolled students are eligible for tutoring and schedules are available at the SLAC lab in the Alkek Library.
-Lab materials such as books, study guides, audio and videotapes, and computer-assisted instructional software offer a wide range of topics and levels, from correcting comma splices to preparing for graduate college.
+Currently enrolled students are eligible for tutoring and schedules are available on the SLAC website.
+Lab materials such as books, study guides, audio and videotapes, and computer-assisted instructional software offer a wide range of topics and levels, from correcting comma splices to preparing for graduate studies.

 Among subject areas in which SLAC gives academic assistance are accounting, science, English, statistics, CIS, history, philosophy, languages, and math.
-In addition, the staff and student paraprofessionals provide help in the development of such skills as reading textbooks, taking tests, taking notes, overcoming procrastination, managing time, and setting goals.
+In addition, the staff and student paraprofessionals provide help in the development of such skills as content-specific learning strategies, taking tests, taking notes, overcoming procrastination, managing time, and setting goals.
 (The Online Writing Lab (OWL) and Math Online Lab (MOL) provide tutoring in an electronic format accessible from SLAC's homepage.)

-Many students also visit SLAC for assistance in preparing for the Texas Academic Skills Program (TASP) test and admissions tests for graduate (GRE), law (LSAT), and business (GMAT) colleges as well as local tests such as the Mass Communication Department's Grammar, Spelling, and Punctuation (GSP) test.
-(Students can also get online academic assistance for the GSP, again at SLAC's homepage).
+Many students also visit SLAC for assistance in preparing for the Texas Higher Education Assessment (THEA) test and admissions tests for graduate (GRE), law (LSAT), and business (GMAT) colleges as well as local tests such as the Mass Communication Department's Grammar, Spelling, and Punctuation (GSP) test.
+(Students can also get online academic assistance for the GSP and GRE, again at SLAC's homepage).

-SLAC supervises a Supplemental Instruction (SI) program in cooperation with the Office of Residence Life.
-Supplemental Instruction sessions are held in various residence halls, as well as other campus locations, for selected history, math, English, and science courses.
+SLAC supervises a Supplemental Instruction (SI) program in collaboration with interested academic departments.
+Supplemental Instruction sessions are held at SLAC, as well as other campus locations, for selected history, accounting, math, English, and science courses.
 SI sessions blend course content and ways to study the material and are led by specially trained peer leaders.
 SLAC staffs and supervises all SI sessions.